Tony Granger considers various taxes that may be payable when transferring an interest in the family home to family members.

 Consider your planning options, whether by gift or by will or trust.
 Correctly setting up your strategy could save you tax.

-This article was first printed in Tax Insider in June 2018.
+This article was first printed in Property Tax Insider in June 2018.